chrisdickinson/mdn-cli/README.md

 # mdn-cli

-A tiny CLI for searching the Mozilla Developer Network docs and displaying them in terminal.
+A command line tool for displaying the top DuckDuckGo search result for a MDN query in your terminal.
+Automatically paginated.

 ```
 $ mdn accept header